 Methadone Maintenance— For clients that require long-term methadone treatment, our Medical Director prescribes an initial dose of methadone which is increased to a level where the client feels stable.
 Weekly individual and group therapy is required.

-Behavioral Therapy & Drug-Free Counseling—Individual, group and/or family therapy is available to all clients, even those that are not enrolled in methadone detoxification or methadone maintenance.
+Behavioral Heath Counseling—Individual, group and/or family therapy is available to all clients, even those that are not enrolled in methadone detoxification or methadone maintenance.
 Drug-free counseling is encouraged as a form of aftercare for clients who have successfully completed the methadone detoxification program.

 Group Therapy— Group therapy is offered on days, nights and weekends.
 Topics include relapse prevention, chronic use, cognitive behavioral therapy, dual diagnosis, health and nutrition, life skills, coping skills, parenting and spirituality.
 Groups specific to young people in recovery and clients who are titrating off methadone are also offered.